Sindex42/orthogonal-quest/README.md

 As a game dev,
 So I can allow another player to see instructions after game over, I want to press a key to redirect back to start screen

+As a game dev,
+So I can win the game when I kill all enemies,
+I would like to have a win screen

+As a game dev,
+So I don't die as as easily,
+I would like some Hitpoints

+As a game dev,
+So I can go to various levels of the game when I defeat all enemies, I would like progress to different maps

+As a game dev,
+So I can feel the adrenaline,
+I would like to defeat a Boss
 ```